thecourseforum/theCourseForum2/README.md

 - API-centric

-# Data migration plan from tCF 1.0
+# Data migration plan from tCF 1.0 (total downtime: 2.5 hours)
 1. Get latest copy of legacy db using `mysqldump` from DO instance.
 2. Convert to sqlite using `legacy_db/mysql2sqlite`
     - Then put in `settings.py` as database `legacy`